ShekharBhardwaj/opencv_experiments/README.md

 ###### opencv
 ###### matplotlib

-### once install, check if you are able to succefully import given libs:-
+### once install, check if you are able to successfully import given libs:-

 ``` python
 import cv2